Civ13/civ13-wiki/wiki/Guide_to_Medical.md

     to a bed).
   - Brain damage can be prevented by drinking plenty of tea until the fever subsides.
+  - You might get immunity after surviving it.

 #### Typhus

 You've been covered with lice for days and now you feel sick.

+  - You might get it from wearing dirty clothes for too long.
+Watch out for the flea sprites.
-  - throw up randomly
+  - Throwing up randomly.
-  - slightly transmittable fro person to person.
+  - Slightly transmittable from person to person.
-  - Untreated typhus will lead to your death
+  - Untreated typhus will lead to your death.
   - Treatment is through penicillin and tea.
+  - You might get immunity after surviving it.

 ### Combating Illness